 Here at What is Metamodern? we are in the business of finding exemplars of the metamodern sensibility in the arts and popular culture.
 One thing we’ve noticed consistently over the years is how “metamodern” has largely been a label that observers of art and culture (like us) have used to describe artworks; but not one that we’ve seen very many artists themselves use to describe their own work.
 At least not big-name artists.
-So, imagine our delight when we saw this headline in a Mashable article about the film, Everything Everywhere All At Once:
+So, imagine our delight when we saw this headline in a Mashable article about the film, Everything Everywhere All At Once, and then upon further investigation, discovered that one of the writer-directors of the film himself used “metamodern” to describe his work.

 Everything Everywhere All at Once is the April 2022 box-office surprise from writer-directors Daniel Kwan and Daniel Scheinert (often referred to as “The Daniels” or just “Daniels”) that brings together existential explorations of multiple-reality theory and nihilism, with martial-arts action, comedy, and a touching story about an immigrant family going through a multidimensional, non-linear reckoning in which their shaky bonds are reconsidered.
 The film is also chock-full of references to other films.